 Add to iCal »

-George Mason University, Fairfax Campus, 4400 University Drive (Merten Tent, Merten Hall Lawn), Fairfax , VA, 22030, United States
+George Mason University, Fairfax Campus, 4400 University Drive (Merten Tent, Merten Hall Lawn), Fairfax , Virginia, 22030, United States

 “Sports and Politics: Are They on the Same Playing Field?”
 Etan Thomas’s book We Matter: Athletes and Activism, includes interviews and essays from over fifty high-profile activist athletes, executives, and media figures at the intersection of sports and politics.
 The New York Times says, “Before Kaepernick, there was Etan Thomas.”